ryannealsmith/product_features_db/README.md

 ### Getting Started

 1. **Dashboard**: Start at the dashboard (`http://localhost:8080`) to see overall readiness statistics
-2. **View Data**: Explore existing product features and technical functions
+2. **View Data**: Explore existing product features, capabilities, and technical functions
+3. **JSON Editor**: Use the web-based JSON editor (`/json_editor`) for comprehensive entity management
-3. **Add Assessments**: Create new readiness assessments for different configurations
+4. **Add Assessments**: Create new readiness assessments for different configurations
-4. **Analyze**: Use the matrix view and charts to identify readiness gaps
+5. **Analyze**: Use the matrix view and charts to identify readiness gaps
-5. **JSON Updates**: Use template files for batch operations
+6. **JSON Updates**: Use template files for batch operations and imports

 ### JSON-Based Data Management